chrispaynter/firebase-auth-dotnet/README.md

 # firebase-auth-dotnet
-A dotnet standard2.0 SDK for Firebase Authentication that aims to follow the Google Firebase Auth API exactly, as per the official documentation - https://firebase.google.com/docs/reference/rest/auth/.
+A .NET API client for Firebase Authentication REST API that aims to follow the Google Firebase Auth API and documentation exactly.

+The official documentation can be found [here](https://firebase.google.com/docs/reference/rest/auth/), and I link to the appropriate sections of Firebase's docs as we discuss the endpoints below.

-**This is a work in progress** - I'm currently only implementing the end points I need in my current projects.
+**NOTE: This is a work in progress** - I'm currently only implementing the end points I need in my current projects.
 If you'd like to submit a pull request, please do!

 ## Getting Started